Human trafficking is not a third world problem.

 I had no idea in what context she may have heard those words before.

 Human trafficking is a crime of powerlessness.
-Girls, some as young as eleven and even younger, are broken down by circumstance and presented a choice which is really no choice at all.
+Girls, some as young as eleven, are broken down by circumstance and presented a choice which is really no choice at all.
 In a process that is all too simple and common, a girl leaves one indescribable hell for another that comes wrapped in a meal, a warm place to sleep, a new outfit, or simply the promise of escape.

 I began to see how broken social and familial structures contribute to creating hopelessness and fear.